yudahendriawan/articles/drafts/website-brosure/website-brosuer.md

-from dotenv import load_dotenv from bs4 import BeautifulSoup from IPython.display import Markdown, display, update_display from openai import OpenAI
+from dotenv import load_dotenv from bs4 import BeautifulSoup from IPython.display import Markdown, display, update_display from openai import OpenAI # Our connection to the text-generating engine

-# Initialize and constants
+# --- Initial Setup ---
+# Load our secret API key from the .env file
 load_dotenv(override=True)
 api_key = os.getenv('OPENAI_API_KEY')

+# A quick check to make sure our key loaded correctly!
-if api_key and api_key.startswith('sk-proj-') and len(api_key)>10:
+if api_key and api_key.startswith('sk-proj-') and len(api_key) > 10:
-    print("API key looks good so far")
+    print("API key successfully loaded!
+Ready to build.")
 else:
-    print("There might be a problem with your API key?
-Please visit the troubleshooting notebook!")
+    print("Uh oh!
+There might be a problem with your API key.
+Double-check your .env file and your OpenAI account. 😕")

+# We'll use a specific version of the text-generating engine, 'gpt-4o-mini', for efficiency.
-MODEL = 'gpt-4o-mini'
+TEXT_GENERATION_MODEL = "gpt-4o-mini"
+# This is how we'll send requests to the text-generating engine.
-openai = OpenAI()
+text_engine_client = OpenAI()
 ```

 Run this code block.
-If you see "API key looks good so far", you're all set to move on to the next exciting step!
+If you see "API key successfully loaded!
+Ready to build.", you're all set to move on to the next exciting step!

 ## 2. Our Digital Explorer: The `Website` Class